iegorch86/precision-bluefin/README.md

 The GitHub Actions workflow:

-1. Inspects the current `ghcr.io/ublue-os/bazzite-gnome:stable` image.
+1. Inspects the current `ghcr.io/ublue-os/precision-bluefin:stable` image.
 2. Resolves its exact digest and version.
-3. Confirms that the stable Bazzite GitHub release and image version agree.
+3. Confirms that the stable Bluefin GitHub release and image version agree.
 4. Pins the build to that exact upstream digest.
 5. Builds and runs `bootc container lint`.
 6. Rechunks the image for more resumable updates.